nyrellcl/websass/README.md

 # Tech Stack

 This was built using HTML, CSS and SASS pre-processor.
 There is JavaScript for when the page loads the body fades in smoothly.
 As well as the intro section where there is a text animation showing who I am as a developer.
 There's also a feature for when the user scrolls down and my description and projects slide in from the left of the screen.
 This was to implement a more smooth experience for the user and the website.

+#Pain Points
+- Images for the projects are too big.
+Need to change to a smaller file size, change into SVG, or redesign the pictures in Figma
+- Media queries need more refining.
+Although the website looks good on all devices, I want it to have better responsiveness
+- Project layout seems to clustered.
+I will change to a swiper container which only includes 4 best/most recent projects on the home page which will direct to the new Project page
+- Need case studies and design process for each of my projects.
+Project.html -->case-studies folder --> (case studies files.html)